 What are you looking forward to reading in 2018?

-*I kindly receive books from various publishers and authors, some of which may be included in my posts.
+Disclaimer: Each of the above reads are linked by the title.
+I earn a small commission from any purchase made from following these affiliate links, at no extra cost to you.
+This is also the case for any Wordery orders placed by following this cheeky link.
+I’m so subtle, I know… I’m also very grateful to receive books from various publishers and authors, some of which are included in my posts.
 Others are re-reads of old favourites, and most are purchased of my own accord.
 I’d like to make clear that I’m under no obligation to review any of the complementary books I receive, so do be assured that all of the reads included in this post are genuine favourites of mine!